 Where rainfall intensity information is needed, an automatic station is installed and readings of accumulated rain are taken every five minutes during each rain event.
 All gauges measure rainfall to a precision of 0.5 mm.
+Checks are carried out at each station at six weekly intervals.
 Most Waikato Regional Council stations are also telemetered for flood warning purposes.